Kalshi Preparing to Launch Sports Betting-Like Event Contracts

 Prediction market Kalshi is preparing to debut event contracts that resemble the Super Bowl and Stanley Cup futures stick-and-ball bettors are familiar with – a product that could compete with state-regulated sportsbooks but that a federal agency is challenging.

-The filing says the event contract will initially be listed on Thursday, and relates to "American sports leagues," although the document also notes the NFL, NHL, NBA, and NCAA have not endorsed the product.
+The "self-certifying" filing says the event contract will initially be listed on Thursday and relates to "American sports leagues."

-The “title” in question, Kalshi adds, may refer to those of the NFL, NHL, NBA, or NCAA.
-Kalshi traders could buy and sell event contracts tied to those titles for anywhere from a penny apiece to 99 cents.
+At any rate, when they go live, Kalshi traders could buy and sell event contracts tied to those titles for anywhere from a penny apiece to 99 cents.

 The power of prediction

-Kalshi and other prediction markets have risen in prominence over the past year, especially before, during, and after the 2024 presidential election.
+The new contracts come as Kalshi and other prediction markets have risen in prominence over the past year, especially before, during, and after the 2024 presidential election.

 The new contracts could also compete with the futures bets offered by state-regulated online sportsbooks such as FanDuel and DraftKings (which has voiced an interest in prediction-market opportunities).
-Kalshi’s contracts will be available throughout the U.S. as well, regardless of whether a person is living in a state with legal sports betting.
+Kalshi’s contracts will be available throughout the U.S. as well, regardless of whether a person is living in a state with legalized sports betting.

 'Back to the basics'